animatlabs/animatlabs.github.io/_posts/2023-01-27-data-protection-apis.md

 comments: true
 ---

 We discussed in the previous article about securing the IDs from the public APIs.
-In the same direction, we may end up in a situation with the commercial set-up where might need to persist security-sensitive data.
+In the same direction, we may end up in a situation with the commercial set-up where we might need to persist security-sensitive data.
 There are a few reasons why we would wish to encrypt data available in the system which could majorly be categorized into either client requirements, compliance or untrusted persistence/transmission or third parties involved, for example, validation tokens, passwords, etc.

 This is a far common problem to go unnoticed by Microsoft for which they released a package in dotnet core which helps toward providing a solution for certain such problems.
 In this article, we are going to discuss some of the facets of the same and explore its capabilities.